Venizelism: Legacy

-Although the image of Venizelos is still very popular in Greece today, Venizelism is no longer a major force in Greek politics.
-Venizelos' prestige however and his ideology's connotations of republicanism, and progressive reforms means that most mainstream political forces claim his political heritage.
+Although the image of Venizelos is still very popular in Greece today, Venizelism is no longer a significant force in Greek politics.
+Venizelos' prestige and his ideology's connotations of republicanism and progressive reforms meant that most mainstream political forces claimed his political heritage.
 There are few explicitly "Venizelist" movements today in Greece.
 In the 2004 elections for the European Parliament, the leading Venizelist party was the Union of Centrists, gaining only 0.54% of the Greek popular vote.
 An attempted revival of the original Liberal Party, under the same name, was founded in the 1980s by Venizelos' grandson, Nikitas Venizelos.
+The party was dissolved in 2012.

-Anti-venizelism
+Anti-Venizelism

 There were also various politicians of different political orientation during the 1910s (monarchists, conservatives, part of the clergy, but also socialists/communists of the newly founded SEKE) who were against Venizelos' policies.
-Some points of disagreement included the Venizelos' extreme pro-Entente stance during the World War I and the National Schism (which led to the division of the country between a venizelist and a royalist government), his policy about the Megali idea and its results (regarding the relations with Turkey and the Greeks who were still under Ottoman sovereignty) and later the Treaty of Lausanne and the population exchange.
+Some points of disagreement included the Venizelos' extreme pro-Entente stance during the World War I and the National Schism (which led to the division of the country between a Venizelist and a royalist government), his policy about the Megali idea and its results (regarding the relations with Turkey and the Greeks who were still under Ottoman sovereignty) and later the Treaty of Lausanne and the population exchange.

-With antivenizelism sided also the religious minorities in Greece (Muslim, Jewish etc.), being in general of conservative political orientation.
-Another common point of the antivenizelists was a criticism about the country's social and economical transformation/modernization, such as critics for political/economical mismanagement.
+Antivenizelism also sided with the religious minorities in Greece (Muslim, Jewish, etc.), being in general of conservative political orientation.
+Another common point of the anti-Venizelists was a criticism about the country's social and economic transformation/modernization, such as critics for political/economic mismanagement.